Born In: Lake Jackson, Texas, United States

-Selena Quintanilla-Pérez, famously known as the ‘Queen of Tejano music’, was a Mexican-American singer, composer, actress, spokesperson and fashion designer.
-She was the best-selling Latin artist of the 90s and one of the most noted entertainers of the last century.
-She is accredited for her inclusion of the ‘Tejano music’ (a fusion of Columbian cumbia, pop, R&B sung in Spanish) genre into the mainstream music scene.
-She made her debut as a part of the family band, ‘Selena y Los Dinos’.
-Her ‘breakthrough’ happened when the album ‘Entre a Mi Mundo’ peaked at the number 1 position on the U.S. Billboard Regional Mexican Albums chart for 19 weeks straight.
-Her very popular song ‘Como La Flor’ became one of the most celebrated signature songs.
-The album ‘Live!’ was the first Mexican album by a Tejano artist to win the 1994 Grammy Awards.
-She was also a spokesperson of Coca cola and donned sexy outfits with sensuous moves on stage.
-In the year 1995, she was shot dead by Yolanda Saldívar, a former employee of ‘Selena Etc. Boutiques’.
-Her murder created a huge furor in the Latino community.
-After her death, George W. Bush announced her birthday as ‘Selena Day’ in Texas.
+Selena Quintanilla-Pérez was an American singer, songwriter, model, actor, fashion designer, and spokesperson.
+Famously known as the ‘Queen of Tejano music,’ she was one of the best-selling Latin artists of the 1990s.
+Her work in the field of fashion and music made her one of the most prominent Latin artists of the late 20th century.
+Along with other artists, Selena is credited for turning ‘Tejano music’ (various forms of folk and popular music) into a famous music genre.
+Born to a singer-songwriter, Selena made her debut in 1980 when she became part of the family band, ‘Selena y Los Dinos.’
+She started hogging the limelight when her album ‘Entre a Mi Mundo’ peaked at number one on ‘Regional Mexican Albums’ chart for 32 consecutive weeks.
+The single ‘Como La Flor’ became one of her signature songs.
+Her album ‘Live!’ won the ‘Grammy’ for ‘Best Mexican/American Album,’ becoming the first album by a female Tejano artist to win the award.
+Apart from being an entertainer, she was also a spokesperson for ‘Coca-Cola.’
+In the year 1995, Selena was shot dead by Yolanda Saldívar, a former employee of ‘Selena Etc. boutiques.’
+After her death, the then-governor of Texas George W. Bush declared her birthday as ‘Selena Day’ in Texas.

 People Also Viewed